Finn Valley Voice

 The Finn Valley Voice is a local newspaper published in the Finn Valley region of County Donegal in Ireland.
 Founded in 1994, it is based in Ballybofey.
-It is independently owned, and claims to be the only newspaper in Ireland owned and managed entirely by women.
+It is independently owned by four women.
 The newspaper is one of two to be based in Ballybofey, competing with the Finn Valley Post, and covers several other urban areas such as Stranorlar, Lifford, Castlefin and Fintown.

-The Finn Valley Voice provides a forum for local news, views, and advertising for local businesses.
-Over its lifespan, the paper has amassed what amounts to a social, factual, and community-based history of the Finn and Deele Valleys.

-The Finn Valley Voice is not accessed by the ABC.
+The Finn Valley Voice is not assessed for circulation by the Audited Bureau of Circulations (ABC).